GSA/digitalgov.gov/content/about/_index.md

 ---
-title: "Digital.gov's mission"
+title: "About us"
 deck: 'We help the government community deliver better digital services.'
 summary: 'Welcome to Digital.gov.
-Learn more about what we&#39;re working on'
+Learn more about who we are.'
 aliases:
   - /contact-us/

 ---

-## Digital.gov's mission
+## Mission

 We connect our federal colleagues to the knowledge they need to build outstanding websites and digital services.

-## Digital.gov's vision
+## Vision

 We envision a world where the U.S. government leads in creating world-class digital experiences for the public.
 We strive to establish Digital.gov as the resource that federal web and digital service practitioners view as essential to this work.